CCL-KULeuven/textlens/readme.md

 vi admins.txt # make your edits
 ```

-App should autoreload and update to the new status, but refresh client just to be sure.
+The client should autoreload and update to the new status, but refresh client just to be sure.

 ## Supported file formats
 Plain text, TSV, CoNLL-U, TEI, NAF, FoLia.
-For more details, see the help screen on formats on the GaLAHaD website.
+For more details, see the help screen on formats on the Textlens website.

-## Technical notes

 ### Swagger